sajid1987/aws-serverless-workshops/DevOps/3_XRay/README.md

 1. In the AWS Management Console choose **Services** then select **IAM** under Security, Identity & Compliance.

-1. Select Role in the left navigation, type `CodeStarWorker-uni-api-Lambda` in the filter text box, and click the Role name link in the Role table.
+1. Select Role in the left navigation, type `CodeStarWorker-uni-api-Lambda` in the filter text box, and click the Role name link in the Role table which has your unique project code (uni-api-+<your Participant number>).

     ![Select Role](images/role-1.png)